rapidalarm/rapidalarm.github.io/hardware.md

 Once the circuit board is assembled and programmed, you are ready to assemble all the pieces.

-1. Place the circuit board inside the bottom piece of the encloser.
+1. Place the circuit board inside the bottom piece of the enclosure.
 2. Use the 2-56x3/4" screws to secure the top piece of the enclosure to the bottom piece.
 3. Label the MODE, UP, and DOWN buttons using a permanent marker or label maker.